mass-driver/md-io/README.md

 > This font is not open-source.
 To purchase a license for desktop and web use, please visit [Future Fonts](https://www.futurefonts.xyz/mass-driver/io).
 This repo exists only to track issues during the ongoing development of MD IO.

 ## Status
-The current release is version `0.2`, with two styles, `Regular` and `Bold`.
-This release is internal version `51`.
+The current release is version `0.3`, with three styles, `Regular`, `Italic` and `Bold`.
+This release is internal version `79`.

-The next release, version `0.3`, is scheduled for September 2021, and will add a new italic style and expanded character set.
+The next release, version `0.4`, is scheduled for November 29, 2021, and adds four new weights along with character set expansions and a number of smaller changes.

 ## Images
 ![Code Example](images/io-code.png)